Healthcare in Spain 2026: Complete Guide for Tourists, Expats & Residents

 | 088 | Local Police | Municipal issues |

-112 works from any phone, even without a SIM card.
-Operators speak Spanish, English, French, and German.
+Operators on 112 speak Spanish, English, French, and German.
 Full emergency numbers guide.

 - Chest pain or difficulty breathing